 From tofu to cheese to fruit, there are plenty of ideas for what to grill for a fantastic meatless cookout—beyond just veggie burgers.

 01 of 09

 If your only experience with tofu is when it is cut into cubes and floating in miso soup, you may be surprised to learn how versatile it is—especially on the grill at a vegetarian barbecue!
-It'll absorb any flavor you put on it, which means that you can make Asian style tofu, saucy Indian tofu, Italian seasoned tofu, Mexican flavored tofu, or even a chimichurri tofu, and all with that nice smoky grilled flavor.
+It'll absorb any flavor you put on it, which means that you can make Asian style tofu, saucy Indian tofu, Italian seasoned tofu, cilantro lime flavored tofu, or even a chimichurri tofu, and all with that nice smoky grilled flavor.

 02 of 09

 03 of 09

 Since meat eaters and vegetarians alike can enjoy, there's no excuse not to have a veggies at your grill party.
 An easy and pretty recipe is for veggie skewers.
 Vegetable skewers can be as simple as whatever veggies you have on hand—like bell peppers, mushrooms, cherry tomatoes, and onion chunks—marinated in store-bought salad dressing (or even olive oil and balsamic vinegar), and plopped on the grill.
 Sprinkle a little salt and pepper, and done.
 Or, you can get a little creative with your skewers like sliding sweet pineapple in between all those savory veggies.

 But kababs aren't the only way to grill vegetables.
 There are many interesting and delicious recipes for vegetable dishes on the grill, including grilled sunchokes and balsamic beets.
 And grilling a few different vegetables and combining in a salad—like in grilled vegetable quinoa pilaf and grilled Mediterranean vegetable salad—is a great way to turn a few vegetables into a substantial dish.